engyahmed7/Convertedin-Task/README.md

 2. **GitHub Actions Integration**: The GitHub Actions workflow is configured to run tests automatically after each commit.
 This helps ensure that your application remains functional and that any issues are caught early.

 3. **Update Statistics Table Using Background Job**:
     - A background job is set up to update the statistics table.
-Ensure that the job is properly configured in Laravel by checking your `app/Console/Kernel.php` file and relevant job classes.
     - To configure the background job, make sure you have a queue driver configured in your `.env` file and that your queue worker is running.
 For example, you can run the following command to start the queue worker:

       ```bash